 Continue over the mountains and descend to Lustrafjord, an arm of the Sogndalfjord.
 Visit the stunning 11th century stave church at Urnes before taking a little ferry across the fjord to stay overnight at Solvorn, on the edge of the fjord, at Norway’s oldest family-run hotel, a beautiful wooden building in lovely gardens.
 Dinner is at the hotel.
 Mileage: 145

 To avoid some of Europe’s longest road tunnels, take a delightful 2 1/2 hour ferry cruise along Sogndalfjord from Kaupanger to Gudvangen (included).
 Head south to Voss and then onto the orchard-growing area of Hardangerfjord.
 Visit the fabulous Voringsfossen.
-Cross over the moutains to Geilo, a renowned ski area in winter, to stay at a lovely spa hotel.
+Stay overnight on the edge of the fjord at Lofthus in a lovely hotel.
+Mileage: 89

 Total Mileage: about 1,480 miles